FallenMax/npm-cache-install/README.md

 # npm-cache-install

-Accelerate `npm install` by caching installed packages.
+Use locally cached packages to speed up `npm install`, greatly reducing network & binary compilation time for subsequent deploys.

-The idea is based on [npm-cache](https://github.com/swarajban/npm-cache), but `npm-cache-install` will cache every package listed in `package.json`, not whole `node_modules` directory, so if one or more packages are changed, other packages cache will stay valid.
+The idea is based on [npm-cache](https://github.com/swarajban/npm-cache), but instead of caching whole `node_modules` directory, `npm-cache-install` will cache each package independently, so that if one or more packages are changed, other package caches are still valid.

+Also, any npm options will be passed to `npm install` (like `--registry`, etc.)

-## Usage
+## Usage:

-Run `npm-cache-install install` instead of `npm install`, it will:
+Run `npm-cache-install install [options]` instead of `npm install`, it will:

 - read `package.json`, get a list of dependencies
 - for each dependency